kavehmz/qugo/README.md

 # qugo
-This is a queue manager in using redis
+This is a queue manager using redis